 Alison shouted AVALANCHE, as the wet slide exited the hidden couloir well above us.
 The volume seemed to build exponentially until the snow hit the frozen lake below.
 Breaking the ice, the debris started a tidal wave across the lakes surface.
 Seconds earlier we had faced a “go or no go” decision.
 We were fully…

-Sign up with your email address to receive our weekly news
+Sign up with your email address to receive our latest news